William Reed Huntington

-William Reed Huntington (September 20, 1838 – July 26, 1909) was an American Episcopal priest and author.
+William Reed Huntington (September 20, 1838 – July 26, 1909) was an American Episcopal priest and author, and known as the "First Presbyter of the Episcopal Church."

 Life

-Huntington was born in Lowell, Massachusetts.
-He began his education at Norwich University at Alden Partridge's military college in Norwich, Vermont and eventually transferred and graduated from Harvard in 1859 and in 1859–1860 was an instructor in chemistry there.
-Entering the Episcopal ministry, he was rector of All Saints Church, Worcester, Massachusetts, in 1862–1883 and of Grace Church, New York from 1883 until his death.
+Huntington was born September 20, 1838, in Lowell, Massachusetts.
+He was the son of Elisha Huntington and Hannah Hinckley.
+He was also descendant of Christopher Huntington, one of the founders of Norwich, Connecticut He began his education at Norwich University at Alden Partridge's military college in Norwich, Vermont, and eventually transferred and graduated from Harvard College in 1859 and in 1859–1860 taught as Assistant in Chemistry to Professor Josiah Parsons Cooke.
+Huntington studied theology under Frederick Dan Huntington and served as his assistant at Emmanuel Church in Boston, Massachusetts.
+Huntington was ordained deacon on October 1, 1861, and priest on December 3, 1862.
+Entering the Episcopal ministry, he was rector of All Saints Church, Worcester, Massachusetts, in 1862–1883 and of Grace Church in Manhattan, New York from 1883 until his death.

 Huntington always took a prominent part in public affairs.
 He was active in the movement for liturgical revisions and was secretary of the Prayer-Book Revisions Committee, and editor with Samuel Hart of the Standard Prayer-Book of 1892.
-Huntington died in Nahant, Massachusetts, in 1909.
+The 1892 General Convention adopted his proposal to set the Apostles' and Nicene Creeds as the confession of faith.
 Huntington was elected a member of the American Antiquarian Society in 1875.

+In October, 1863, Huntington married Theresa Reynolds, granddaughter of John Phillips, the first Mayor of Boston, and niece of Wendell Phillips.
+Together they had four children: Francis, Margaret, Theresa, and Mary.
+Reynolds died in 1872.
+Huntington died July 26, 1909, in Nahant, Massachusetts.

 Works

 The Chicago-Lambeth Quadrilateral had its genesis in an 1870 essay by Huntington.
 In The Church Idea, an Essay toward Unity Huntington's goal was to establish "a basis on which approach may be by God's blessing, made toward Home Reunion," i.e., with the Roman Catholic and Eastern Orthodox Churches.
 The Quadrilateral is a four-point articulation of Anglican identity, often cited as encapsulating the fundamentals of the Communion's doctrine and as a reference-point for ecumenical discussion with other Christian denominations.
 The four points are: